 - Global training and qualification programmes

-ROI has developed a modular approach for designing a successful global footprint whose success has been demonstrated in numerous successful projects.
+ROI has developed a modular approach to designing a sustainable Global Footprint, the success of which has been proven in numerous projects.

 Phase 1: Network requirements: